APPLY NOW

 • to meet our legal and regulatory obligations;

-• to maintain contact with you in the future and notify you of relevant internship vacancies with any of our partner organisations that you might be interested in.
-Please note that if you do not want us to retain your information, or want us to update it at any stage, please contact us in accordance with the “Contacting us” section.
+• to maintain contact with you in the future and notify you of relevant internship vacancies with any of our partner organisations that you might be interested in; and

-• we have legal and regulatory obligations that we have to discharge;
+• where we have legal and regulatory obligations that we have to discharge (for example, our obligations to report to HM Revenue and Customs, Companies House or the Charity Commission);

-• we may need to in order to establish, exercise or defend our legal rights or for the purpose of legal proceedings; or
+• where we need to do so in order to establish, exercise or defend our legal rights or for the purpose of legal proceedings; or

-• the use of your personal data as described is necessary for our legitimate business interests (or the legitimate interests of one or more of our affiliates), such as:
+• where this is necessary for our legitimate business interests (or the legitimate interests of one or more of our affiliates), such as:

 • allowing us to effectively verify your information;